 \section{Introduction}

-The theoretical studies of many-particle problems use frequently the expansion of the interatomic potential $U(|\textbf{r}_{1}-\textbf{r}_{2}|)$ in a Fourier series.
-In this case, the real finite system is replaced by an infinite one: the periodic boundary conditions are used, and the sizes of a system and the number of particles in the formulas tend to infinity at the constant ratio $N/V$.
+The theoretical studies of many-particle problems frequently use the expansion of the interatomic potential $U(|\textbf{r}_{1}-\textbf{r}_{2}|)$ in a Fourier series.
+In this case, the real-world finite system is replaced by an infinite one: the periodic boundary conditions are used, and it is assumed in the formulae that the system sizes and the number of particles tend to infinity at the constant ratio $N/V$.
 This procedure is called the transition to the thermodynamic (T-) limit, and it gives the below-presented expansion (\ref{1})-(\ref{3}).
-Expansion (\ref{1})-(\ref{3}) is used in the whole literature on condensed media and in statistical physics as the standard trick, without explanation.
-We failed to find in the physical literature the justification of that the potential of a finite system with boundaries can be expanded as the potential of an infinite system.
-In one of the sparse books \cite{bogol1946}, where the T-transition is explained, we can read in Sect.
-7: ``In our entire consideration, ... the limiting transition $N\rightarrow \infty $ is performed purely formally.
+The expansion (\ref{1})-(\ref{3}) is used throughout the literature on condensed matter and in statistical physics as the standard trick.
+However, we have not been able to find in the literature the mathematical justification that the potential of a finite bounded system can be expanded as the potential of an infinite system.
+In one of few books \cite{bogol1946}, where the T-transition is explained, we can read in section 7: ``In our entire consideration, ... the limiting transition $N\rightarrow \infty $ is performed purely formally.
 We do not consider the complicated mathematical problem concerning the formulation of those conditions that should be imposed on the initial data (e.g., on the form of a potential function $\Phi(r)$) in order to ensure the performing of a strict mathematical substantiation of the legitimacy of such limiting transition.''
-In \cite{ruelle}, the transition $N, V\rightarrow \infty $, $N/V=const$ is substantiated by means of the consideration of a statistical sum, but no proof of the coincidence of the limits for a cyclic system and a system with boundaries was given.
-Therefore, the validity of the transition to the T-limit for a system with boundaries is, in fact, only a likely assumption.
-In this case, it is assumed that either expansion (\ref{1})-(\ref{3}) is exact or the inaccuracy is insignificant and cannot lead to errors at the description of a real physical system with boundaries.
-For the classical systems, the use of (\ref{1})-(\ref{3}) does not lead to errors and, therefore, is apparently true.
-However, the application of (\ref{1})-(\ref{3}) to such quantum liquid as He II causes the loss of a new dispersion law \cite{zero-liquid}; this law can be obtained with the use of a more exact expansion that takes explicitly the boundaries into account.
-The recent result \cite{zero-liquid} means that, for some systems, the T-limit is the mistake in the meaning that T-limits differ for a closed system and a system with boundaries.
-It is worth to understand whether such result is possible and, if so, why.
-Since the first key step in the analysis \cite{zero-liquid} is the choice of the expansion of a potential, it is necessary, first of all, to analyze the possible expansions of the potential $U(|\textbf{r}_{1}-\textbf{r}_{2}|)$ in a Fourier series under various boundary conditions and to clarify the degree of accuracy of expansion (\ref{1})-(\ref{3}).
-This theme is considered in the present work.
-We will show that expansion (\ref{1})-(\ref{3}) is not quite exact for the systems with boundaries and will consider exact expansions.
+In \cite{ruelle}, the T-transition $N, V\rightarrow \infty $, $N/V=const$ is substantiated by means of the consideration of a statistical sum, but no proof of the coincidence of the limits for a cyclic system and a system with boundaries was given.
+Statistical arguments in favour of the possibility of replacing real boundary conditions by periodic ones are given in book \cite{peierls}.
+On the whole, however, the validity of the transition to the T-limit for a bounded system is in fact only a plausible conjecture.
+In this case, it is assumed that either expansion (\ref{1})-(\ref{3}) is exact or that the inaccuracy is insignificant and cannot lead to errors in the description of a real physical system with boundaries.